 NOTE: Only entity names are displayed for each entity.
 You may also want to re-layout the diagram since the entity sizes have changed.

 Setting the Physical Model Display

-- Select the physical model and then on the Diagram toolbar, click the Diagram and Objects Display Options tool. - TIP: Mouse over the icons on the toolbar to see the name of each tool. - 2 In the Diagram And Object Display Options dialog, click the Table tab.
+- 1 Select the physical model and then click View > Diagram and Objects Display Options. - 2 In the Diagram And Object Display Options dialog, click the Table tab.